MoneyTools/MyMoney.Net/docs/Reports/RetirementPlanReport.md

 Then you will see the following if you started with:

-- $3.7 million in a taxable brokerage account (with some cost basis)
+- $1.25 million in a taxable brokerage account (with some cost basis)
-- $1.4 million in a 401k tax deferred account
+- $1.2 million in a 401k tax deferred account
-- $2 million in a Roth IRA tax free account.
+- $1 million in a Roth IRA tax free account.

+And assuming you want a $100,000 retirement income each year and providing some reasonable inflation rates.

 The first part of the report shows a summary of assets remaining at the end date (in this case age 90):

-- Assets remaining at age 90	$9,029,134
+- Assets remaining at age 90	$7,158,438
-    - Taxable assets	$229,093
+    - Taxable assets	$509,229
-    - Tax deferred assets	$1,660,061
+    - Tax deferred assets	$1,409,389
-    - Tax free assets	$7,139,981
+    - Tax free assets	$5,239,820
-- Total taxes paid during retirement	$1,162,461
+- Total taxes paid during retirement	$192,536

 And then it shows some charts, the first one is a chart showing how each class of asset grows and/or is drawn down over the years as follows: